PIQuIL/QuCumber/CONTRIBUTING.md

 ```

 Note that the hooks have to be installed in this order as the `flake8` hook
-installation will fail if the `pre-commit` has already been installed.
+installation will fail if the `pre-commit` hook has already been installed.

 #### Jupyter Notebook style